 Take out your inner cannula tube or Lary tube and put it in the soapy water to soak while you irrigate your stoma.
 If you have a 2-piece trach, do not remove the outer tube that is attached by your neck ties.
 The outer tube keeps the airway open.
 You must remove the inner cannula before you irrigate to prevent mucus being pushed back into your lungs.

-Pull up 3-5 ml of saline into 2 syringes and place on a clean surface.
+Pull up 3-5 ml of saline into a syringe and place on a clean surface.

-To irrigate your stoma, place one of your saline filled syringes at the opening.
-Have some facial tissues nearby.
+To irrigate your stoma, place your saline filled syringe at the stoma or outer cannula trach opening.
+Have some gauze, soft paper towel or a washcloth nearby. *Avoid using thin facial tissue, cotton balls or materials that can shred easily or have loose lint fibers.
+You could accidentally breath pieces of thin tissue into your lungs.
 Take 2 slow deep breaths in and out.
 On your third breath in push the saline into the opening, this will make you cough and get mucus out.
-Have your tissue ready.
+Have your towel or washcloth ready to wipe away mucus you cough out.
 Do this step at least 2 times or more.
 Do it until you feel like your airway or stoma is clear.

-When you irrigate, you may get loose mucous or hard mucous (called a plug).
-In the winter when it is dry the mucous may be slightly blood tinged.
+When you irrigate, you may get loose mucus or hard mucus (called a plug).
+In the winter when it is dry, the mucus may be slightly blood-tinged.
 All are normal.

 The most useful item for cleaning your inner cannula tube or Lary tube is the small bristle brush found inside your trach care kit.
 This brush helps clean the inside of the tube by loosening stuck on mucous so it can be rinsed out.
 You can use this brush many times you just need to clean it well after each use.